 Aulya Rahman - lead vocals, guitar

-The Bardogs' sophomore album, TOP OF THE WORLD, is an explosive new collection of classic hard-driving Southern rock and roll, including a studio re-recording of the band's quintessential concert favorite, "Sydney".
+The Bardogs' sophomore album, TOP OF THE WORLD, proves an explosive new collection of classic hard-driving Southern rock and roll, including a studio re-recording of the band's quintessential concert favorite, "Sydney".
+The record has appeared in numerous Top 10 lists and is available on Spotify and streaming everywhere.